gbrao018/eva4/S15B/README.md

 ### 3.4.
 Mask converges faster than Depth loss.
 Playing with learning rates.

 With (128,128) size, now ran one more epoch on 30000 samples.
 Due to homogenity of either black or white, mask quickly shows converges in its loss.
 But Depth across many images, every pixel has diffferent intensity.
+Different learning rates of e-03,e-04,e-05 have been used.

 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/128_test_good.jpg)